HectorDeLeon/GettingCleaningData/README.md

 ## Writing / Reading TidyDataset.txt file

-The TidyDataset.txt output file was written as a .txt file in R as follows: write.table(tidyData3, file = "TidyDataset.txt", row.names = FALSE)
+The TidyDataset.txt output file was written as a .txt file in R as follows:
+write.table(tidyData3, file = "TidyDataset.txt", row.names = FALSE)

-The TidyDataset.txct can be read with the following code ReviewData <- read.table("TidyDataset.txt", header = T) View(ReviewData)
+The TidyDataset.txct can be read with the following code:
+ReviewData <- read.table("TidyDataset.txt", header = T)
+View(ReviewData)